 WITH A LITTLE BIT OF HELP FROM EUROPEAN FRIENDS

 Responding to a unique opportunity provided by recent changes in Georgia’s legislation, the group has decided to formally register as a farmer cooperative, “Samegobro 2014”.
 Moreover, they have applied – and have been selected! – for funding and technical support by the European Neighbourhood Programme for Agriculture and Rural Development (ENPARD).
-A recoverable grant (essentially this is a zero interest loan to be eventually ‘recovered’ by the Georgian Farmer Association in order to finance future loans) of about GEL 70,000, will allow the group to renovate and expand their facilities, and buy a pick-up truck to distribute trout and deliver feed and other supplies to the farm.
-Their business plan (which they had to develop in order to qualify for EU funding) talks about development of agritourism – construction of a small B&B facility for visitors interested in healthy water, trout fishing and breathtaking mountain scenery.
+A recoverable grant (essentially this is a zero-interest loan to be eventually ‘recovered’ by the Georgian Farmer Association in order to finance future loans) of about GEL 70,000, will allow the group to renovate and expand their facilities, and buy a pick-up truck to distribute trout and deliver feed and other supplies to the farm.
+Their business plan (which they had to develop in order to qualify for EU funding) talks about the development of agritourism – the construction of a small B&B facility for visitors interested in healthy water, trout fishing, and breathtaking mountain scenery.

 The story of the “Samegobro 2014” is part of a big EU-supported push by the Georgian government to establish business-oriented farmer groups across the country.
 More than 250 agricultural cooperatives have registered with the Agricultural Cooperatives Development Agency (ACDA) to date.
-Many of these (as well as some other farmer groups) will be incubated through the Eur 40 mln ENPARD-Georgia program, which gives farmers a great opportunity to explore economies of scale in the procurement of inputs and services, agricultural production and marketing.
+Many of these (as well as some other farmer groups) will be incubated through the Eur 40 mln ENPARD-Georgia program, which gives farmers a great opportunity to explore economies of scale in the procurement of inputs and services, agricultural production, and marketing.

 The road to effective farmer cooperation in Georgia is not likely to be an easy one.
-To begin with, fledgling farmer groups will have to learn the basics of cooperation management – how to make collective decisions, how to reward good performers and punish slackers.
-Strong leadership skills and ability to work in a team – standard job interview topics – might prove a binding constraint for groups lacking in prior experience.
+To begin with, fledgling farmer groups will have to learn the basics of cooperation management – how to make collective decisions, how to reward good performers, and punish slackers.
+Strong leadership skills and the ability to work in a team – standard job interview topics – might prove a binding constraint for groups lacking in prior experience.